mfamador/go-payments-api/README.md

 The application server follows a conventional layered architecture with a:

 - A web layer, with the following features:
-  - A pluggable, hierarchical **router** so that we can add new api versions in the future, and still keep backwards compatibility with old clients
+  - A plugable, hierarchical **router** so that we can add new api versions in the future, and still keep backwards compatibility with old clients
   - A set of **middleware** that perform common concerns such as **logging**, **rate-limiting**, **supervision** against panics, content-type validation, cache management, response headers customizations, etc..
 - A persistence layer, abstracted by the concept of a **Repo**, that decouples our application behaviour from a particular storage technology.

 ## Request-Response cycle

-The following diagram depics a basic request-response cycle:
+The following diagram depicts a basic request-response cycle:

 ```sequence
 Client->Router: POST /v1/payments